vaishr/SFspots/README.md

 bower install
 npm start
 ```
-to install dependencies and start lite-server
+to install dependencies and start server.

+Navigate to http://localhost:3000/ to view project locally or see live at [https://sf-spots.herokuapp.com/]

 ## Main Dependencies
 Angular<br>